 The second graph shows the YoY change in nominal terms (not adjusted for inflation).

 The YoY increase had been moving sideways over the last two years, but might have picked up recently (the recent pickup could be revised away).

-The year-over-year comparison has been positive for almost five consecutive months since turning positive year-over-year in February 2012.
+The year-over-year comparison has been positive for five consecutive years since turning positive year-over-year in February 2012.